EduRomoGO/muss-rumble/README.md

 #### dropDb(db)

 Receives the db connection object and returns a promise.
 The promise will resolve when all the collections of the db has been dropped.
 Pending to implement a rejection on failure.

+#### findLastElementAdded(db, collection)

+Receives a db and a collection of this db and returns the last element added to this collection.